Russians leave Chernobyl; Ukraine braces for renewed attacks - NewsBreak

 “There will be battles ahead,” he added.

-He said Friday the four-wheel drive Bushmaster vehicles, specifically requested by Zelenskyy, would be flown to Europe but did not say how many would be delivered or when.

-“We’re not just sending our prayers, we are sending our guns, we’re sending our munitions, we’re sending our humanitarian aid, we’re sending all of this, our body armor, all of these things, and we’re going to be sending our armored vehicles, our Bushmasters, as well,” Morrison said.

-In the encircled strategic port city of Mariupol, Russian forces on Thursday blocked a convoy of 45 buses attempting to evacuate people after the Russian military agreed to a limited cease-fire in the area.
+Meanwhile in Mariupol, Russian forces blocked a convoy of 45 buses attempting to evacuate people after the Russian military agreed to a limited cease-fire in the area.
 Only 631 people were able to get out of the city in private cars, according to the Ukrainian government.

 Russian forces also seized 14 tons of food and medical supplies in a dozen buses that were trying to make it to Mariupol, Deputy Prime Minister Iryna Vereshchuk said.

 The city has been the scene of some of the worst suffering of the war.
-Tens of thousands of residents managed to get out in the past few weeks by way of humanitarian corridors, reducing the population from a prewar 430,000 to an estimated 100,000 by last week.
-But continued Russian attacks have repeatedly thwarted aid and evacuation convoys.
+Tens of thousands have managed to get out in the past few weeks by way of humanitarian corridors, reducing the population from a prewar 430,000 to an estimated 100,000 by last week, but other relief efforts have been thwarted by continued Russian attacks.

-The International Atomic Energy Agency said it had been informed by Ukraine that the Russians forces at Chernobyl had transferred control of the site of the world’s worst nuclear disaster to the Ukrainians in writing.
-The last Russian troops left Chernobyl early Friday, the Ukrainian government agency responsible for the exclusion zone said.
+The International Atomic Energy Agency said it had been informed by Ukraine that the Russian forces at the site of the world’s worst nuclear disaster had transferred control of it in writing to the Ukrainians.
+The last Russian troops left early Friday, the Ukrainian government agency responsible for the exclusion zone said.

 Energoatom gave no details on the condition of the soldiers it said were exposed to radiation and did not say how many were affected.
-There was no immediate comment from the Kremlin, and the IAEA said it was seeking more information.
+There was no immediate comment from the Kremlin, and the IAEA said it had not been able to confirm the reports of Russian troops receiving high doses.
+It said it was seeking more information.

 Russian forces seized the Chernobyl site in the opening stages of the Feb.
 24 invasion, raising fears that they would cause damage or disruption that could spread radiation.
 The workforce at the site oversees the safe storage of spent fuel rods and the concrete-entombed ruins of the reactor that exploded in 1986.